A popular houseplant, Zamia furfuracea (ZAM-ee-uh, fur-fur-AH-see-uh), is a plant native to Veracruz State in Mexico.

 However, it is not impossible once you verify you have a female plant, and it goes to seed.

-Harvest the seeds as soon as possible and plant in moist sand-filled flats.
+Harvest the seeds and separate them on a paper towel.
+Plant the individual seeds as soon as possible in moist sand-filled flats.

 Keep the flats in a room with a temperature of 65° degrees Fahrenheit (18° C) or higher and partial sunlight.